jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-11b.md

 Al-Bukhari would make a chapter heading and mention under it a tradition with a certain chain of transmitters or in a certain recension.

-Then, he would make another subject heading and mention the very same tradition under it, because it (also) deals with the subject of that particular chapter.
-This applies to every chapter heading, so that the tradition may be repeated in separate 142 chapters according to the various different subjects it deals with.
+Then, he would make another subject heading and mention the very same tradition under it, because it (also) deals with the subject of that chapter.

+This applies to every chapter heading, so that the tradition may be repeated in separate chapters according to the various different subjects.

-A study 143 of the chapter headings should clearly indicate the relation that exists between them and the traditions the chapter contains.
-However, in many cases, this relation is obscure, and people have lengthily tried to explain it.
+A study of the chapter headings should clearly indicate the relation that exists between them and the traditions the chapter contains.

+However, in many cases, this relation is obscure.
+People have lengthily tried to explain it.

-This happened in connection with the chapter heading= "The House will be destroyed by an Abyssinian with two little legs."
-144 It occurs in the book on "Disturbances" (fitan).
-Then, (al-Bukhari) quotes the Qur'an= "And when we made the House a meeting place for the people and a place of safety."
-145
+This happened with the chapter heading in the book on "Disturbances" (fitan): "The House will be destroyed by an Abyssinian with two little legs."

+Then, al-Bukhari quotes the Qur'an: "When we made the House a meeting place for the people and a place of safety."

-Nothing is said of the matter mentioned in the chapter heading, and the relationship between the chapter heading and the chapter has remained obscure to scholars.
+Nothing is said of the matter mentioned in the chapter heading.

+The relationship between the chapter heading and the chapter has remained obscure to scholars.
 Some have said that the author wrote all the chapter headings down in his draft and wrote the traditions under each chapter heading later, whenever he had the opportunity.

 He died before he was able to fill in all the chapter headings, and his work was transmitted in this (incomplete form).

 However, as I learned from the companions of Judge Ibn Bakkar, 146 the judge of Granada who died in the battle of Tarifa in the year 741 [1340], 147 and who was well versed in the Sahih of al-Bukhari, the chapter heading (quoted) was intended by al-Bukhari to interpret the verse of the Qur'an in the sense that it dealt with "something established by law," and not with "something appointed by divine decree."
 148 The difficulty results from interpreting "we made" in the sense of "we appointed by divine decree."